RSiderits/Tumor-Digital-BioDynamics/README.md

 # Tumor-Digital-BioDynamics
 Python code to estimate number of tumor cells and amount DNA, compensated for Tumor Induced Stroma

-TCN.EXE is the installer
+TCN.EXE is the distribution installer.

-Zip file is executable
+Zip file is the executable file and an image.